riccardobernardi/riccardobernardi.github.io/README.md

 - Java library to manage operations on complex graphs using some notions of statistics such as the markovian chain and the steady state distribution.
 It permits to insert texts and learn the patterns, after that you can forecast the next words you will write on an interactive console.
 It also provides visualization of graph. https://github.com/riccardobernardi/graphLib
 - antiplagiarism library: https://pypi.org/project/antiplagiarism/
 - pygraham library: https://pypi.org/project/pygraham/
+- distributed sudoku solver over a cluster of 4 raspberry pi: https://github.com/riccardobernardi/distributed-sudoku-solver
-- other projects on my github page
+- other projects on my github page.

 ## Publications